KnowledgeLinks/introduction-to-bibcat/pages/marc2bibframe2.md

 (bibcat-env)$ unzip v1.3.1.zip
 (bibcat-env)$ mv marc2bibframe2-1.3.1/ marc2bibframe2</code></pre>

-## Opening MARC 21 file with pymarc
+## Opening a MARC 21 file with pymarc
 If you have a MARC21 file already, use that file.
 Otherwise, you can download a sample [MARC21 file](../static/data/pride-and-prejudice.mrc) made up of a collection of Jane Austen MARC21 records from Colorado College.